 What’s Thanksgiving without creamy, delicious mashed potatoes?
 YUM!
 I also love to make my Instant Pot Mashed Potatoes ahead as well!

-Prepare mashed potatoes up to one week in advance and store in an airtight container that is also oven and microwave safe.
+Prepare mashed potatoes up to 3 days in advance and store in refrigerator in an airtight container that is also oven and microwave safe.
 Add mashed potatoes to freezer-safe airtight container up to two weeks in advance.
 If frozen, allow to thaw in the refrigerator overnight.
 When ready to serve, remove the container from the refrigerator about 30 minutes before meal time.
 Add more pats of butter on top of the potatoes and reheat them in a 350º F oven for about 25 minutes or until warmed throughout.
 If the mashed potatoes seem a bit drier than you’d like, add a little chicken stock or vegetable broth to them to make them creamier.

 Easy Mashed Potatoes Recipe